 God’s people have a distinctive narrative, a distinctive identity, distinctive practices because they are a distinctive people.
 All marked by the supremacy and centrality of the Lord Jesus Christ and God’s Eternal Purpose in Him.
 The following seeks to explore that.

 ** From the Introduction to my spiritual memoir about church entitled Rethinking the Church.
-The book is part of The Rethinking Series.
+It’s part of my Titan Collectible.